How to Lace Running Shoes to Prevent Injury and Increase Comfort

 Most biomechanics and physiology researchers focus their efforts on big topics like injury, performance, and health.
-These research papers are usually centered on fundamental issues like impact, pronation, and oxygen consumption.

 But, fortunately for us, a few researchers take the time to investigate some of the lesser but still important topics.